Gambino crime family: Peter Gotti

 Peter Gotti took over control of the family some time likely in 2001 before his brother John Gotti died in prison on June 10, 2002.
 With Peter Gotti in charge the family's fortunes dwindled to a remarkable extent, given their power a few decades ago when they were considered the most powerful criminal organization in America.
 Peter Gotti was imprisoned in 2003, and the leadership allegedly went to administration members Nicholas Corozzo, Jackie D'Amico, and Joseph Corozzo.
 Peter Gotti remained the official boss while in prison.

 Gotti's rivals regained control of the family, mostly because the rest of Gotti's loyalists were either jailed or under indictments.
 Michael "Mikey Scars" DiLeonardo, the former head of the family's white collar operations and one of the last Gotti supporters, turned state's evidence due to increased law enforcement pressure and credible evidence to be presented in his racketeering trial and due to the administration shelving him accusing him of stealing money from the family.
 He chose to testify against mobsters from all of the Five Families.
 DiLeonardo testified against Peter Gotti and Anthony "Sonny" Ciccone, among others, from 2003 to 2005, and then disappeared into the Witness Protection Program.

-In 2005, Nicholas "Little Nick" Corozzo and his longtime underling Leonard "Lenny" DiMaria were released from prison after serving ten years for racketeering and loansharking charges in New York and Florida.
-That same year, US law enforcement recognized Corozzo as the boss of the Gambino crime family, with his brother Joseph Corozzo as the family consigliere, Arnold "Zeke" Squitieri as the acting underboss, and Jackie D'Amico as a highly regarded member with the Corozzo brothers.

-On Thursday, February 7, 2008, a federal grand jury issued an indictment which led to the arrest of 54 Gambino family members and associates in New York City, its suburbs, New Jersey, and Long Island.
-This indictment was the culmination of a four-year FBI investigation known as Operation Old Bridge.
-It accused 62 people of murder, conspiracy, drug trafficking, robberies, extortion, and other crimes.
-The FBI used informant Joseph Vollaro as a government witness.

 Operation Old Bridge broke up a growing alliance between the Gambinos and the Sicilian Mafia, which wanted to get further into the drug trade.
 One of those arrested in the raids in the US was Frank Cali, future boss of the Gambino family.
 He was allegedly the "ambassador" in the US for the Inzerillo crime family.
-Most of those arrested ended up pleading guilty, thus getting sentenced less than three years in prison.